Adam’s Rib (1949) dir. George Cukor

 w/ Robert Preston, Dorothy McGuire, Eve Arden, Angela Lansbury, Shirley Knight, Frank Overton, Robert Eyer, Lee Kinsolving

 Homosexual writer William Inge, who was part of Christopher Isherwood’s circle, wrote the plays Come Back Little Sheba (1950), Picnic (1953, won Pulitzer), and Bus Stop (1955), all becoming respected Hollywood films.
 The adaptation of his Tony-winning Dark at the Top of the Stairs, however, has been forgotten.
 I found a decent DVD transfer—clearly taped off the Bravo channel—from ClassicReels.com.
-A cross between Life with Father (1947) and A Tree Grows in Brooklyn (1945) that’s set in Oklahoma, it’s about a typically atypical American family: dad (Preston) is seeking employment, mom (McGuire) suspects him of cheating with a beautician (Landsbury), a flat-chested teen daughter (Knight) consoles her suicidal Jewish beau (Kinsolving), and a bullied sissy son (Eyer) obsesses over movie stars.
+A cross between Life with Father (1947) and A Tree Grows in Brooklyn (1945) that’s set in Oklahoma, it’s about a typically atypical American family: dad (Robert Preston) is seeking employment, mom (McGuire) suspects him of cheating with a beautician (Angela Landsbury), a flat-chested teen daughter (Shirley Knight) consoles her suicidal Jewish beau (Lee Kinsolving), and a bullied sissy son (Robert Eyer) obsesses over movie stars.
 The great early TV icon Eve Arden has a role as a domineering aunt who doesn’t enjoy sex with her husband (or with men, perhaps).
 The plot feels stretched at 124 minutes , and it can be thematically emphatic, but there’s good performances all around, with Knight Oscar-nominated for Best Supporting Actress.
-She went on to too few good roles in movies like Sweet Bird of Youth (1962), The Group (1966), The Sender (1982) and, most notably, Endless Love (1981).
+She went on to too few roles in movies like Sweet Bird of Youth (1962), The Group (1966), The Sender (1982), Elevator (2011), and most notably Endless Love (1981).

 The Devil Commands a/k/a The Devil Said No (1941)